QED1224/Toontown-Resources/README.md

 ## What was the impact of using multiple Lure gags? <a name="lure-1"></a>

-When two or more Lure gags were picked, the result of the weakest was calculated first using the highest possible value for `trackExp` according to the details outlined in [its section](#toon-atk-acc-4).
-From here, there were two options for all subsequent Lure gags:
+When two or more Lure gags are picked, the result of the weakest is calculated first using the highest possible value for `trackExp` according to the details outlined in [its section](#toon-atk-acc-4).
+From here, there are two options for all subsequent Lure gags:

-1. If the current Lure gag was single-cog and the previous hit or the current Lure gag was multi-cog, the previous Lure's result was applied to the current.
+1. If the current Lure gag is single-cog and the previous hit or the current Lure gag is multi-cog, the previous Lure's result is applied to the current.

-2. If the current Lure gag was single-cog, the previous was multi-cog *and* the previous missed, the current was calculated independently.
-In other words, this was this only case in which sequential Lure gags could have different results.
+2. If the current Lure gag is single-cog, the previous was multi-cog *and* the previous missed, the current is calculated independently.
+In other words, this is this only case in which sequential Lure gags may have different results.

-In either case, rounds were stacked based on the Lure's target.
-So, multiple single-cog Lures only stacked rounds if they had the same target, while multiple multi-cog Lures always stacked across all cogs.
-If a combination of single- and multi-cog Lures were used, rounds only stacked on the target(s) which overlapped.
+In either case, rounds are stacked based on the Lure's target.
+So, multiple single-cog Lures only stack rounds if they have the same target, while multiple multi-cog Lures always stack across all cogs.
+If a combination of single- and multi-cog Lures is used, rounds only stack on the target(s) which overlap.

-If multiple toons with the same experience level in Lure (i.e., maxed) used the same Lure gag, there was no impact on accuracy.
+If multiple toons with the same experience level in Lure (e.g., maxed) use the same Lure gag, there is no impact on accuracy.

 See the [section on multiple gag usage](#misc-2) for more general information.